Bees are disappearing. Conservation reserves can help solve this problem.

-With our heavy reliance on pollinators for a portion of global food supplies, we need to rethink the risks to food security in light of potential regional or even broader bee population crashes.
+With our heavy reliance on pollinators for a portion of global food supplies, we need to rethink the risks to food security in light of potential bee population crashes.
 Combine a bee collapse with extreme drought or frost events in a major production zone and food supplies could be in serious jeopardy.

-Hedgerows, conservation reserves, integrated riparian management zones, timber and shelterbelts can all function to provide this habitat in agricultural settings without greatly impacting the area devoted to cultivation.
+Hedgerows, conservation reserves, integrated riparian management zones, timber and shelterbelts can all function to provide this habitat in agricultural settings.
+And do so without greatly impacting the area devoted to cultivation.
 Native pollinators are resident in specific areas, and are not moved around like their domesticated cousins.
-They therefore need season-long sources of nectar that can only realistically be provided by a diverse complement of plant species that flower at different times throughout the year.
+They therefore need season-long sources of nectar.
+Nectar sources that can only realistically be provided by a diverse complement of plant species that flower at different times throughout the year.

 The move over the past century to remove brush and other uncultivated vegetation zones from farmland has contributed to the loss of pollinator habitat.
 And it has also adversely impacted other wildlife, hydrological and other natural functions.

 Restoring or creating new conservation reserves can therefore directly contribute to food security.
 It does so by rebuilding diverse habitats of flowering plants and pollinators.
 Urban and suburban developments have also built over large areas of pollinator habitat.
 Planning the rural-urban fringe with green belts to buffer development from agricultural zones can address this problem.
 Green belts can also serve other functions to mitigate rural-urban conflicts over noise, odour and dust.